T

 Insider tips

-• Learn a few basic French or Dutch phrases; while English is widely spoken, locals appreciate the effort.
+• Learn a few basic French or Dutch phrases; while English is widely spoken in tourist areas, locals appreciate the effort.

-• Don't be afraid to venture off the main tourist paths to discover hidden squares and local eateries.
+• Don't just stick to the main tourist spots; explore the smaller side streets for hidden gems and local eateries.

 Packing highlights